BeastyBlacksmith/flase/README.md

 This program was built during my masters at Humboldt University Berlin.
 Special thanks to Prof. Schimansky-Geier and Jörg Bachmann.

+The kdtree used is by Martin F. Krafft and also hosted at https://anonscm.debian.org/cgit/libkdtree/libkdtree.git/

 ## License

 see LICENSE.md